splightplatform/splight-cli/README.md

 The component class must always be called `Main` and must inherit from one of `splight_lib`  abstract component classes.
 Also, super() init must be called.
-The execution of the component starts when the method `start()` is called, so that method that should implemented by the developer that is writting the component.
+The execution of the component starts when the method `start()` is called, so the method should be implemented by the developer that is writting the component.
+Also, we provide you a lot of useful functions in our package so you can use them to interact with the platform and make better components

 #### Component Initialization